-Thomasin was born about 1421 in Devonshire, England, the daughter of Richard Hawkins / Hankeford and Elizabeth Fitzwarin.
+Thomasin was born on 23 FEB 1423 in Tavistock, Devonshire, England, the daughter of Richard Hawkins / Hankeford and Elizabeth Fitzwarin.

 Her husband was William Bourchier.
 They were married, but the date and place have not been found.
 Their two known children were Fulk (c1441-1480) and Blanche (c1442-1483).